RebeccaCrecelius/dev-portfolio/README.md

 ## Introduction
 A web developer portfolio being built by Rebecca Crecelius.

-## The app will allow users to do the following:
+## The will allow users to do the following:

-Be a clear and cohesive website which shares projects and web development work.
+View the web development work of Rebecca Crecelius.

 ## The purpose of the project is the following: